enviodev/docs/docs/HyperIndex/terms-of-service.md

 Last updated: February 06, 2024

-_The fine print: please note these terms are intended to protect us, where adverse outcomes arise we will do our best to use generally accepted reason and logic as our first port of call._
+_The fine print: Please note these terms are intended to protect us, where adverse outcomes arise we will do our best to use generally accepted reason and logic as our first port of call._

 1. **Introduction and Acceptance of Terms**